LogoLiftMagnetics

 SourceApplied claimDate scopeLink

-HSE: Magnetic lifting devicesStates non-general-purpose use limits, difficult load examples, travel-height cue, and updates dated 29 Oct 2024.Updated Oct 29, 2024; accessed Apr 23, 2026Open source
+HSE: Magnetic lifting devicesStates non-general-purpose use limits, supplier duties (including second-hand supply), difficult load examples, and operating-procedure expectations.Updated Oct 29, 2024; accessed Apr 28, 2026Open source

-HSE: Guidance on safe use of magnetic lifting devices (PDF)Provides >20 kg powered-system triggers (warning timing and standby hold) and permanent-magnet FoS baseline.Accessed Apr 23, 2026Open source
+HSE: Guidance on safe use of magnetic lifting devices (PDF)Provides >20 kg powered-system triggers for warning timing and standby-hold evidence expectations.Accessed Apr 28, 2026Open source

-OSHA 29 CFR 1910.179Specifies overhead/gantry crane magnet controls and frequent/periodic inspection cadence.Regulation text rechecked Apr 23, 2026Open source
+OSHA 29 CFR 1910.179Specifies overhead/gantry crane magnet controls, inspection cadence, and load-test ceiling language.Regulation text rechecked Apr 28, 2026Open source

-OSHA 29 CFR 1910.184Defines sling-use control boundaries including thermal limits for alloy chain sling service.Regulation text rechecked Apr 23, 2026Open source
+OSHA 29 CFR 1910.184Defines sling-use control boundaries including proof testing and periodic inspection record requirements.Regulation text rechecked Apr 28, 2026Open source

 Known vs unknown matrix